At Foxcreek Dental in Oakville, our dentists perform a variety of oral surgery procedures to treat dental issues and protect your oral health.

 Our dentists always prefer the least invasive treatment possible for a given dental problem however, in some cases, less invasive treatment options are simply not sufficient and oral surgery is required.

-Our dentists place dental implants as part of the process to replace a missing teeth and restore your smile.
+Our dentists place dental implants as part of the process to replace a missing teeth and help restore your smile.
 A dental implant is a small titanium screw that functions much like a natural tooth root.
 A dental implant, in combination with a tooth replacement such as a crown or bridge, looks and functions much like a natural tooth.

 A gum graft is a process in which gum tissue is taken from the roof of the mouth and transplanted onto another area of the gums.
 Gum grafts can help to protect your oral health and reduce symptoms such as severe tooth sensitivity and eventual tooth loss by covering exposed tooth roots and repairing receding gums.